UCL-NIMH Joint Doctoral Training Program in Neuroscience

 NIH has a large number of postdoctoral trainees but a relatively small number of graduate students.
 For this reason, scientists at NIH are eager to hear from potential graduate students, and almost all are happy to provide advice and guidance.
 Feel free to contact them, probably initially by email.
 Before you contact them, review their lab web sites and some recent publications.
 About 20% of the NIH faculty have identified themselves as neuroscientists and provide a brief description of their research at Neuroscience @ NIH.

 Please email or call them with information about yourself, your interests, and whether they may be interested in being a mentor to you in this UCL-NIMH program.
 If they do not currently have space in their lab for a graduate student, ask them to recommend other mentors.
 Please refer them to this web page for further description of the program.
-Finally, if the faculty member clearly has interest in the program, s/he must be aware of their obligations as a mentor.
-(NIH Mentoring FAQ).
-Please have faculty contact Janet Clark for information regarding the NIH mentor’s financial responsibilities for a student in the UCL-NIMH Program.
+Finally, if the faculty member clearly has interest in the program, s/he must be aware of their obligations as a mentor (see NIH Mentoring FAQ).
+Please have mentors contact Dr. Janet Clark for information regarding the NIH mentor’s financial responsibilities for a student in the UCL-NIMH Program.

 How can I identify a co-mentor from UCL?